California track-and-field final enters spotlight for rule change after trans athlete's success

 President Donald Trump threatened this week to pull federal funding from California unless it bars trans female athletes from competing on girls teams.
 The U.S. Department of Justice also said it would investigate the state federation and the district that includes Hernandez's high school to determine whether they violated federal sex discrimination law by allowing trans girls to compete in girls sports.

-The meet, which is taking place at a high school near Fresno, will open up the girls triple jump, long jump and high jump to one additional athlete each who would have qualified had Hernandez not participated.
-Hernandez will compete in the preliminaries Friday for a chance to advance to the finals Saturday.
+The meet, which is taking place at a high school near Fresno, opened the girls triple jump, long jump and high jump to one additional athlete each who would have qualified had Hernandez not participated.
+Hernandez led in the long jump in the preliminaries Friday with a mark close to 20 feet (6 meters) to advance to the final Saturday.
+She also advanced in the high jump, clearing 5 feet, 5 inches (1.7 meters) with ease.
+She is scheduled to compete in the triple jump Friday night, where she's expected to perform well.

 Under the pilot policy, if a transgender athlete medals, their ranking would not displace a “biological female” student from medaling, the federation said.